nandac/letterloom/tests/test-invalid-footer/test.typ

       (
         name: "Sir Austin Dimbleby"
       )
+    ),
+    footer: (
+      (
+        footer-text: calc.ceil(3.14),
+        footer-type: "string"
       )
+    )
   )),
-  "panicked with: \"to address must be a content block.\"" )
+  "panicked with: \"footer-text must be a string or content block.\"" )